 - Directors, Concord New Hampshire Chapter of American Red Cross, 1988 – 1991

 - Director and Former Vice President, Concord American Little League, 1999 – 2002

 - Former Coach, Concord Youth Girls’ Basketball and Softball

 - Co-presenter, “Motivating Attorneys in 2020”, #SCGGlobalSpin, November 23, 2020

 - Included in Corporate Counsel Top Lawyers since 2010

-- Fellow of the Litigation Counsel of America since 2009
+- Member, The Litigation Counsel of America since 2009

 - Included in Chambers and Partners USA since 2008